tekknolagi/tekknolagi.github.com/_posts/2026-05-12-partial-ssi.md

 Like Simple, [TruffleRuby](https://truffleruby.dev/) is built on a Sea of Nodes IR (Graal).
-Chris Seaton has an [excellent blog post](https://chrisseaton.com/truffleruby/stamping-out-overflow-checks/) about TruffleRuby's use of "stamp nodes".
+Chris Seaton has an [excellent blog post](https://chrisseaton.com/truffleruby/stamping-out-overflow-checks/) about TruffleRuby's use of "stamp nodes" ("Pi nodes"[^pi-nodes]).
 The `replaceAtUsagesAndDelete` function does a lot of heavy lifting, I think because Graal tracks uses.

+[^pi-nodes]: Today I learned that this terminology comes from the [ABCD
+    paper](/assets/img/abcd.pdf) (PDF).

 [Cinder](https://github.com/facebookincubator/cinderx) mostly inserts
 `RefineType` instructions in the HIR builder, before into-SSA, and then lets